testpuddle/Minting-NFTs/process.md

 ## Step 10: Mint your first NFT using the DIP721NFT smart contract referencing the URI for the digital asset 1.png

-call dip721 dfx canister mint http://localhost:8080/1.png
+dfx call dip721 dfx canister mint http://localhost:8080/1.png

 If successful, it will return the TokenID minted, i.e. (1:Nat) for the first Token.